hoelsner/product-database/README.md

 **This is the Product Database development branch.
 I recommend to use the latest [stable version 0.3](https://github.com/hoelsner/product-database/tree/v0.3) for production.**

+**Before updating to Version 0.4 (or this development version), please save your current configuration values.
+Version 0.4 uses the database to store the configuration values, not the configuration file.
+After updating, you must reconfigure the Product Database settings.**

 This version is currently in development and contains multiple major changes to the underlying operating system and the application . **Please note that an update path from Version 0.2 is not maintained.**